martindotpy/vet-manager-hc-api/README.md

-# Vet Manager HC API
+# Vet Manager API 🏥🐕

-This repository contains the RESTful API for **Vet Manager HC**, a veterinary management system designed for efficiency and scalability.
+This repository contains the RESTful API for **Vet Manager**, a veterinary management system designed for efficiency and scalability.

 ## 🚀 Technologies